The Tonight Show with Jay Leno: Format

 The show follows an established six-piece format.
 After the announcer announces the opening credits for the show, the first segment is a ten-minute monologue by Leno, with jokes about current events and brief comedy sketches occasionally mixed in.
 The second segment is a full comedy sketch, such as a mini-documentary by a "Tonight Show correspondent" (e.g., Ross the Intern or Mikey Day), or a trademark of Leno's, such as Headlines.

 The first guest appears, with the interview is divided into two segments, then followed by an interview with the second guest in the fifth segment.
 The sixth and final segment is typically a performance by a musical guest or stand-up comedian.

 Immediately following the last performance segment, Leno walks on camera to thank the performers, bid farewell to the audience and recommends watching Late Night which immediately follows The Tonight Show.
 As the closing credits roll on-screen, the closing theme, composed by bandleader Rickey Minor plays the show off the air.

 Bandleader

 Branford Marsalis was the original bandleader of the show from 1992 to 1995, leaving the show after feeling displeased with his role on the show, what he called being an "ass-kisser".
-Kevin Eubanks, who was the guitarist in Marsalis' band, moved up to bandleader forming Kevin Eubanks and The Tonight Show Band and remained with The Tonight Show and The Jay Leno Show until 2010, leaving the show for unclear "personal" reasons.
-Rickey Minor, former American Idol music director, replaced Eubanks, forming Rickey Minor and The Tonight Show Band.
+Kevin Eubanks, who was the guitarist in Marsalis' band, moved up to bandleader forming Kevin Eubanks and The Tonight Show Band and remained with The Tonight Show and The Jay Leno Show until 2010, when he left to concentrate on music, adding that his leaving was not provoked by any problems with Leno or NBC.
+Eubanks would later reunite with Leno as co-host of Leno's version of You Bet Your Life.

+Rickey Minor, former American Idol music director, replaced Eubanks, forming Rickey Minor and The Tonight Show Band, staying until the end of Leno's tenure.